top of page

 1

-Many Canadians understand the need to save and invest for retirement but find it impossible to do because of the demands of family and career.
+Many Canadians understand the need to save and invest for retirement, but find it impossible due to the demands of family and career.
 Moreover, for anyone who does not have a financial background or experience, the task can seem overwhelming.
-It is not surprising then, that many Canadians turn the management of their retirement savings over to professional money managers, only to discover after several decades that the value of their investments is insufficient to support them in retirement and they must continue working.
+It is not surprising, then, that many Canadians turn the management of their retirement savings over to professional money managers, only to discover after several decades that the value of their investments is insufficient to support them in retirement and they must continue working.

-Unpredictable Market Prices and the Rise of Index Funds
+The Rise of Index Funds

 It is no wonder that many people are convinced that investing in equities is the same as gambling.
 And it is, if you focus on market prices and price movements, in an attempt to realize capital gains.
 Fortunately, there is a much more reliable and less stressful investing strategy, and it begins by focusing your attention on dividends.